Chat times for 2017-2018

 The Procedures page has some specific guidelines for how students might schedule completing all the tasks for each week's work.
 You should go over these suggestions and modify them to suit your student's learning style and outside commitments.
 Most chemistry students are at least juniors, and have achieved considerable self-discipline, but they still need help setting their goals and disciplining themselves to get work done in a timely fashion.
 You will have to decide how much help your student needs, but at the very least, you should meet with him once a week to go over the checklist and make sure that he is completing preparation reading and homework on time.

-The Moodle gives the text assignments (which may assume CD ROM exercises), homework problems, web lectures, and lab topics for each chat session.
+The Moodle gives the text assignments, homework problems, web lectures, and lab topics for each chat session.
 Weblectures may refer students to other websites with interactive demonstrations.
 These take time but allow the student to experience and experiment with different concepts in a way no text medium can provide.
 Encourage the student to spend the extra time at these exercises, especially during the beginning of the course.

 Students often run into problems with individual homework problems, and since I do not collect homework for these (copying them into email is more an exercise in typing than fruitful study of chemistry), they may lack motivation to actually do the work involved.
 However, you should encourage your student to complete as many of the exercises as possible, especially during the early units, which establish basic applications of mathematics to physical situations.
 Students who are attempting AP credit should write out all solutions and save these in a notebook as demonstration of completed work, if this becomes an issue.